COSC3020/theory-vs-practice-E-Merrill/README.md

   The noticeably larger runtime could be a result of simply running the program on a different computer that is
   significantly slower than the intial computer.

-  Another cause for this larger than expected runtime could be a cooling system that has fans with a max speed
+   Another cause for this larger than expected runtime could be a cooling system that has somehow had its max
-  of 30 RPM, for some strange reason.
+  fan speed reduced to 30 RPM between runs.
 The computer, having to do many calculations to search the tree, will
   suddenly find itself a bit toasty thanks to its less-than-satisfactory fan speed.

   A third reason this could have taken so much longer could be other background processes going on, like listening